quaziashfaq/notes/aws.md

 - Memory Optimized
 - Accelerated computing
 - Storage Optimized
+- High Performance Computing (HPC) Optimized

 #### Amazon Machine Images (AMI)
-Amazon machine imgase are like template virtual machines already created.
+Amazon machine imgase are like templated virtual machines which are already created.
 Just need to select the CPU, memory, network, disk size.
 Then machine images will be deployed and the OS will be ready.

 #### Pricing
 ##### Definition
-- On-Demand
+###### On-Demand
     - What is it?
         - fixed price
         - billed down to second based on instance type